It is very important for everyone to know what the effects of heatwaves are, who is at risk and what to do to prepare and how to cope.

 The purpose of the SA Health Extreme Heat Strategy (PDF 147KB) is to reduce the risk of harmful effects of extreme heat on the health of the community by:

-- ensuring a planned, managed, and effective response to an extreme heat event
+- ensuring a planned, managed, and effective response to a heatwave

 - providing a coordinated SA Health communication plan; and

 - promoting community resilience and adaptation to extreme heat conditions.